 Network, network, network.
 Temping is a terrific networking opportunity because you’re rubbing elbows with all kinds of people who have the opportunity to see what a valuable employee you are.
 Be prepared to dazzle — or at least meet — as many key people in the client company as possible — department heads, supervisors, executives, human-resources people, and others with influence.

 Don’t stay too long.
+Keep your resume up-to-date.
 Some experts suggest you shouldn’t stay in in temp job for more than a year.
 Certainly if you’ve been there a year and have asked for a permanent position without success, it’s probably time to move on — unless, of course, you truly enjoy the work.

 If you’re not offered a permanent job when your temp assignment ends… Don’t despair; you’ll have other opportunities.
 In the meantime, ask for a reference and for referrals to job leads in your career field.
 Stay on good terms with the employer you temped for.
 You might even write a note when you leave thanking your boss for the opportunity.
 Then, keep in touch.
 Your supervisor is now a part of your network.

 Final Thoughts on Temping As a Foot in the Door to Permanent Job

 You can also try a job-hunting twist on the temp-to-perm idea with a technique suggested by Brian Krueger of CollegeGrad.com.
 Let’s say you’re cold-calling employers, and you’re told there are no openings.
 Krueger suggests asking if the employer has any projects that need doing.
 “Offer to work as a temp on these projects,” Krueger writes.
 If you can convince the employer to bring you on board to work on a project, you have thus created a temp spot without even going through a temp/staffing agency.
 The technique is especially effective during times of high unemployment Krueger notes, because “managers often have work that needs doing but lack the ability to hire.”